ulelab/interstasis-paper/README.md

 The GeRM package, used in this work to score Generalised RNA Multivalency, is available at: [https://github.com/ulelab/germ](https://github.com/ulelab/germ).

-The code for computing the binding potential of RBPs based on *in vitro* motifs is available in **Bind-N-Seq_BindingPotentialAnalysis/**.
-Input data and output files are deposited on [Zenodo](https://doi.org/10.5281/zenodo.15682421) due to their large size.

-The code for training a random forest model to predict nuclear retention of endogenous transcripts upon induction of R-MCD is available in **RandomForestModel/**.
-Input data and output files are deposited on [Zenodo](https://doi.org/10.5281/zenodo.15682421) due to their large size.

 ## GeRM analysis
 - create_germ_table.r